sanjanak100/test-repo/README.md

 I made a change
 this is a local change
 this is a remaote change
-ßßDoing this automatically on github, not locally
+Doing this automatically on github, not locally